javonpayne100/CMSC495Capstone/README.md

 ## **How to Play the Games & Navigate the Game Hub's Main Menu**
 ### Main Menu (Game Hub)
-- Once *"MainMenu.py"* is runnning, the user can select the following options:
+- Once *"MainMenu.py"* is running, the user can select the following options:
     - Tic Tac Toe
     - Trivia
     - Breakout